-Aligned with the Common Core State Standards, this course v include activities that support the students' mastery of skills it areas of literary analysis, elements of writing, and effective language use.
+Aligned with the Common Core State Standards, this course will include activities that support the students' mastery of skills in the areas of literary analysis, elements of writing, and effective language use.
 Listening and speaking skills will also be addressed.
-Students will be expected to read, discuss and writ about a variety of substantive literary works from each of the major genres including fiction, nonfiction, poetry, and drama.
-Students will use the writing process to complete written worl including paragraphs, narrative essays, and a literary analysis essay.
+Students will be expected to read, discuss and write about a variety of substantive literary works from each of the four major genres including fiction, nonfiction, poetry, and drama.
+Students will use the writing process to complete written works including paragraphs, narrative essays, and a literary analysis essay.
 Mechanics instruction will coincide with the revision of student-generated, written responses.
-Grammar units includin parts of speech and parts of the sentence will be taught with a emphasis on the usage of Standard English in writing and speaking.
-Finally, students will hone speaking and listening s through a variety of opportunities in whole-class and small-gr settings.
+Grammar units including parts of speech and parts of the sentence will be taught with an emphasis on the usage of Standard English in writing and speaking.
+Finally, students will hone speaking and listening skills through a variety of opportunities in whole-class and small-group settings.